giuliomoro/git-tutorial/README.md

 git clone https://github.com/giuliomoro/git-tutorial
 ```

-Review your local changes.
+View your local changes.
 To see what files have changed:
 ```
 git status
 ```